Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/chrome-devtools-capture-full-page.md

 Chrome finally launched an excellent way to capture a whole page in version 89.

-We could always take screenshots by using the [Chrome Screenshot functions](https://daily-dev-tips.com/posts/chrome-screenshot-specific-element/).
+We could always take screenshots using the [Chrome Screenshot functions](https://daily-dev-tips.com/posts/chrome-screenshot-specific-element/).

 However, in version 89, the modified right-click element inspector allows us to capture a screenshot from the inspector.